puppetlabs/puppet-docs/source/puppet/5.5/modules_documentation.markdown

 If you already have a README with an accurate reference section, you can remove that section from your README and paste it into a `REFERENCE.md` file.
 The formatting isn't vastly different.

-> **Important**: If you create a `REFERENCE.md` manually, and then generate Markdown with Puppet Strings, it will overwrite your `REFERENCE.md` unless you give the files different name.
+> **Important**: If you create a `REFERENCE.md` manually, and then generate Markdown with Puppet Strings, it will overwrite your `REFERENCE.md` unless you give the files different names.
 The module detail page on the Forge displays only the `README.md` and `REFERENCE.md` files.

 At the top of your `REFERENCE.md`, include a ` # Reference` header and a table of contents.